OfficeDev/Microsoft-Teams-Samples/samples/app-complete-sample/csharp/README.md

 * **middleware**<br><br>
 This directory holds the stripping at mention for channel class and Invoke message processing.

-* **public**<br><br>
+* **Views**<br><br>
-This directory holds static html, image, and javascript files used by the tabs and bot.
-This is not the only public directory that is used for the tabs, though.
-This directory holds the html and javascript used for the configuration page of the configurable tab.
-The main content of the static and configurable comes from the static files placed in /public/tab/tabConfig.
+The main content of the static comes from the static files placed in /Views/BotInfo/BotInfo.cshtml.

 * **src**<br><br>
 This directory holds all the code files, which run the entire application.

 * **utility**<br><br>
 This directory holds utility functions for the project.

+## Steps included in migration of Bot framework from v3 to V4
+1. Updated the following packages:
+  * Microsoft.Bot.Builder.Azure and Microsoft.Bot.Builder.Integration.AspNet.WebApi
+  * Autofac.WebApi2
+  * Bot.Builder.Community.Dialogs.Formflow

+2. Updated messageController.cs

+3. Added dilaogBot.cs.
+DialogExtension.cs, AdapterWithErrorHandler.cs

+4. Updated Dialog files into waterfall model dialog.

 ## Running the sample.